-Assuming approval of our marketing application by the FDA based on the results of the SECURE trial, we believe the clinical trial data from the SECURE trial for Twirla will support our future marketing of Twirla as follows:
+Assuming approval of our marketing application by the FDA based on the results of the SECURE trial, we believe a number of factors, including clinical trial data from SECURE, support our future marketing of Twirla:

-- Twirla is a weekly contraceptive patch, designed to offer convenience and compliance. - Twirla is designed to meet the contraceptive needs and the busy lifestyle of today's women. - Twirla contains the active ingredients EE and LNG, both of which have been used in contraceptives for over 25 years. - Twirla delivers the low daily dose of EE of approximately 30 micrograms, comparable to low-dose oral contraceptives. - Twirla is designed to demonstrate efficacy comparable to other approved prescription contraceptives. - Twirla has a favorable safety and tolerability profile.
+- Twirla is a once-weekly contraceptive patch, designed to offer convenience and compliance. - Twirla is designed to meet the contraceptive needs and the busy lifestyles of today's women. - Twirla contains the active ingredients EE and LNG, both of which have been used in contraceptives for over 25 years. - Twirla delivers the low daily dose of EE of approximately 30 micrograms, comparable to low-dose oral contraceptives. - Twirla is designed to demonstrate efficacy comparable to other approved prescription contraceptives. - Twirla has a favorable safety and tolerability profile. - Twirla was designed with Skinfusion technology, which has demonstrated adhesion over the seven-day wear period, even under conditions of heat, humidity, showering, exposure to water and vigorous exercise.

-- Twirla was designed with Skinfusion technology, which has demonstrated adhesion over the seven-day wear period, even under conditions of heat, humidity, showering, exposure to water and vigorous exercise. - Because Twirla contains the progestin LNG, we believe that the final approved label for Twirla will be consistent with the class labeling for other contraceptives containing EE and LNG, including the class black box warning. - Based on the results of the SECURE clinical trial, we believe it is possible the final approved label for Twirla may contain language on the use of Twirla in women based on weight.
+- Because Twirla contains the progestin LNG, we believe that the final approved label for Twirla will be consistent with the class labeling for other contraceptives containing EE and LNG, including the class boxed warning. - Based on the results of the SECURE clinical trial, we believe it is possible the final approved label for Twirla may contain language on the use of Twirla in women based on weight.